khrona/awesomium-wiki/javascript-integration/using-global-javascript-objects.md

 You can set as many properties as you want, setting a property more than once will replace the previous value.
 Notice that the last parameter to `SetProperty` accepts a JSValue (more on that later).

+### Order of Initialization

+You'll need to create your Global Object before loading content into your WebView that references the object.

+All calls for creating the object and setting its properties should be made before calling `WebView::LoadURL`. `WebView::CreateGlobalJavaScriptObject` is a synchronous API call and is guaranteed to be completed once the method call returns.

 ### Limitations of Global Objects

 Global Objects can only contain the following property types: